 4.2.
-Mapping MiFID's II ESG preferences to the ESG Investment Framework
+Mapping MiFID's ESG preferences to the ESG Investment Framework

 To ensure consistent and easily understandable communication with our clients on the topic of sustainable investments, Vontobel aligns the ESG preferences of MiFID II clients with its ESG Investment Framework, which includes "Risk-adjusted performance", "Mitigation of negative effects," and "Positive contribution".
 Clients residing in the EU and EEA therefore choose their sustainability preferences in accordance with EU regulations.
-These are then assigned to one of the three ESG preferences based on the ESG investment framework, which is used as the basis for communication in the documents and reports.
+However, in its documents and reports, Vontobel communicates based on the ESG Investment Framework.
 In the background, we ensure that the criteria align and that your chosen sustainability preferences are implemented.